 Shanghai is a city with both modern and traditional sides.
 It will take at least 2 days to well explore Shanghai.
 On the first day of your arrival, you can go to Shanghai Museum to have a basic understanding of the history of Shanghai.
 Then go to Yu Garden, where you can not only appreciate the traditional Chinese garden landscape, but also savor tasteful local snacks.
 At night, taking a relaxing Huangpu River Cruise to fully enjoy the beautiful night scene will be a good choice.
 The next day, go have a panoramic view of Shanghai at the 100th floor of Shanghai World Financial Center.
 If you are a shopping lover, then the busy Nanjing Road is a must.
 It is also a perfect spot to feel the vitality of Shanghai.
 At last, taking a walk at the Bund in the gentle breeze is quite mind-refreshing.
 You can check 2 Days Classic Shanghai City Tour for detailed itinerary.
 But if you have other ideas or questions about Shanghai tour, please feel free to contact us.
 Tailor-made tours according to your own interests, travel time, budget are also available.

+Yu garden is a popular attraction in Shanghai where you can visit in any season you want.
 In Spring, travelers can enjoy various kinds of flowers blooming in the garden, pine sprouting wistfully from rockeries, glittering pools churning with carps, etc. In Summer, travelers can appreciate water lilies near Hutingxin Pavilion and Nine-turning Bridge.
 In Autumn, the garden is filled with cultural charm and artistic flavor, so travelers can enjoy Yu Garden Autumn Folk Custom Temple Fair.
 In Winter, a lot of traditional festivals take place here, like Yu Garden New Year Folk Custom Lantern Party, Spring Folk Custom Temple Fair.
 If you are interested, please contact our travel consultants for more detailed seasonal advice and festival information.